beton-ochoa/beton-ochoa.github.io/index.md

 ### Updates

-**June 1st, 2023:** Congrats to **Francisco Lopez Tiro** my PhD in co-tutelle with the **Universite de Lorraine** for having obtained a double diploma scholarship from the **French Embassy** (Campus France) 🤩 I am very proud of him and of all the qworj he has been doing for his thesis and for the CV-inside lab.
-He will be spending 6 monthds for tree years at the **Centre de Recherche en Automatique de Nancy (CRAN)**.
-This year we  will be organizing the **Latinx in AI** Research Workshop at the **International Conference on Computer Vision** in **PAris** in which me, Francisco and Ricardo Loera, will be servig as chairs, very convenient as they will be both in France 🇫🇷
+**June 1st, 2023:** Congrats to **Francisco Lopez Tiro**, my PhD in co-tutelle with the **Universite de Lorraine** for having obtained a double diploma scholarship from the **French Embassy** (Campus France) 🤩!
+I am very proud of him and of all the work he has been doing for his thesis and for the CV-inside lab.
+He will be spending 6 months for tree years at the **Centre de Recherche en Automatique de Nancy (CRAN)**.
+This year we  will be organizing the **Latinx in AI** Research Workshop at the **International Conference on Computer Vision** in **Paris** in which me, Francisco and Ricardo Loera, will be servig as chairs, very convenient as they will be both in France 🇫🇷

  >> ![ ](/campus_france.png)